Schema Reference

 Changes that require re-feed

-All of the changes listed below require re-feeding of all documents.
+All the changes listed below require re-feeding of all documents.
 Unless a change is listed in the above sections treat it as if it was listed here.
 Until re-feed is complete, affected fields will be empty or have potentially wrong annotations not matching the query processing.
 Procedure:

 1. Run vespa prepare on the changed application.
 Output specifies which re-feed actions are needed